TheoThePerson/GnomeLama/README.md

 - Clearing history
 - Chat messgages
 - Chat pannel
+- Running bash commands
+- Settings to change things

 ## Features In Progress

-- Running commands (to install applications, do updates, figgure out issues, etc)
+-Adding Open Ai keys
-- Putting it on the gnome extension page (after getting basic functionality)
+- Making a bit more polight before putting it on the extention page

 ## Installation